What’s It Like for Dancers Who Double Major in College?

 Con: Feel the FOMO

 In double majoring, as in life, having it all is a myth.
-“I haven’t really missed out on anything dance-wise, because I’ve made dance my priority,” Zay explains.
-She estimates that she divides her energy and time between the two majors 75/25, always in dance’s favor.
+“I didn’t really missed out on anything dance-wise, because I made dance my priority,” Zay explains.
+She estimates that she divided her energy and time between the two majors 75/25, always in dance’s favor.
 Elder tried joining Radford’s dietetics club, but “that was the first thing that got dropped because of time issues,” she says.
 She was thrilled to study abroad one winter break, since a semester overseas was out of the question.

 No matter how organized and hardworking you are, scheduling conflicts can be a headache for double majors—especially where the hard sciences’ lab courses are concerned.
 When academic commitments clashed, Zay and Elder found dance faculty to be accommodating: “There was at least one class I got to take a year early because it clashed with a nutrition lab,” Elder says.
 Unfortunately, professors in their second majors were usually less flexible.
 As a result, Elder and Zay had to spend summers getting general-education or prerequisite courses out of the way—which meant passing on some summer study or professional opportunities.

 Pro: You’ll Be Prepared for Life After Ballet

 Zay chose her second major in health sciences specifically because she eyed a future career in physical therapy.
 “You can only dance for so long,” Zay says, “and I knew I would prefer to do something other than teach dance after I’m done performing.”
 Though Zay will have to pursue further education before she can begin practicing physical therapy, just knowing she has this secondary undergraduate degree is reassuring.
 “One day in the future when my dance life is over,” she says, “I won’t have as much of a hard transition or identity crisis because I do have other things I’m interested in.”